Securing Azure SQL (Part 1.1): Azure SQL Firewall and Authentication

 Azure SQL Database is a Platform as a Service (PaaS) from Microsoft that essentially gives you SQL Server databases at your fingertips in the cloud.
 It is a powerful service offering, but how is it secured?

-In my previous blog post, I discussed what the Azure SQL Database firewall was and how it works at a high level.
+In Securing Azure SQL (Part 1): Azure SQL Database Firewall, I discussed what the Azure SQL Database firewall was and how it works at a high level.
 Although the firewall rules offer one layer of security, the Azure SQL Database firewall only blocks or allows requests to your databases—it doesn't authenticate requests.

 In the second installment of the "Securing Azure SQL Database" series, we will dig deeper into the Azure SQL Database firewall to understand why strong authentication is very important.

 A client making a call from an allowed client IP address would still need to have a valid credential in the form of a SQL Server Authentication login, Azure Active Directory (AD) credential, or Azure AD token to be authenticated to complete a request.
 The firewall is just one of the first layers of defense before a request even gets to the point of checking credentials.
 This is an especially important point to make for two reasons: